Lilya 4-ever

 Lilya 4-ever (Lilja 4-ever) is a 2002 Swedish tragedy film, mostly spoken in Russian, written and directed by Lukas Moodysson which was released in Sweden on 23 August 2002.
-It depicts the tragic downward spiral of Lilja Michailova, played by Oksana Akinshina, a teenage girl in post-Soviet Russia whose mother abandons her to move to the United States.
+It depicts the tragic downward spiral of Lilja Michailova, played by Oksana Akinshina, a teenage girl in one of the post-Soviet republics (filmed in Estonia) whose mother abandons her to move to the United States.
 The story is loosely based on the true case of Danguolė Rasalaitė, and examines the issue of human trafficking and sexual slavery.

 The film received positive reviews both in Sweden and abroad.
-It won five Guldbagge Awards including Best Film, as well as was nomination for Best Film and Best Actress at the European Film Awards.
+It won five Guldbagge Awards including Best Film and was nominated for Best Film and Best Actress at the European Film Awards.

 Plot

 The film begins with a girl running towards a motorway bridge.
 When the girl turns around, the film introduces the audience to Lilya Michailova, an adolescent girl who has recently been badly beaten.
 The film then reveals her past.

 Lilya lives with her mother in a run-down apartment block in an unnamed former republic of the Soviet Union.
 Lilya's mother tells her they are emigrating to the United States with the mother's new boyfriend, but instead, she abandons Lilya in the care of her aunt while she and the boyfriend move to America.
-The aunt moves herself into the larger, nicer flat Lilya than her mother had lived in while forcing Lilya to move into a smaller, squalid apartment.
+The aunt moves herself into the larger, nicer flat Lilya that her mother had lived in while forcing Lilya to move into a smaller, squalid apartment.

 A subsequent succession of humiliations and miseries are heaped upon Lilya.
 Her best friend Natasha encourages her to join her in prostitution, but Lilya declines.
 When money is discovered in Natasha's possession, she lies and says the money belongs to Lilya, whose reputation is subsequently ruined in the community and at school.
 This culminates in Lilya being raped by a group of boys she knows.
 She ultimately has to become a prostitute to support herself.

 Meanwhile, Lilya forms another close, protective friendship with a younger boy named Volodya, who is physically abused by his alcoholic single father.
 She buys Volodya a basketball, but his father punctures it with a pair of scissors.
 She then meets a young man, Andrei, who becomes her boyfriend and convinces her to move to Sweden, where he says she will have a better life.
 After arriving in Sweden, she is instead met by a pimp named Witek who takes her to a nearly empty apartment where he imprisons and rapes her.
 Lilya is then forced to perform sexual acts for a large number of clients.